Custom-Software/SubSpectra-Firmware/README.md

 If you want old versions, go to release and find the version you want to download.
 Click on the download button featured in all releases.
 If you want pre-releases then you can sign up on our discord server.
 For more information on downloading go to https://docs.flipper.net/
+> [!Caution]
+> When joining the Pre Release Program (PRP), pre released versions of SubSpectra may not work properly or there may be bugs.
+Pre Released versions go through very few moderation, this means that they may not be suported on your >Flipper Zero.
+To allow SubSpectra to perform at its finest use the latest suported version of SubSpectra.
 ***

 ## Requirements